sagemath/trac_to_gh/Issue 5229.md

 # Issue 5229: [with patch, needs review] Jmol axes in the wrong place

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5229

 Original creator: jason